FAQS

 Is it possible to have a good second Major as an engineering or computer science student?

-Yes!
-Students have the flexibility to pursue studies in other academic areas at Syracuse University.
+Yes, students have the flexibility to pursue studies in other academic areas at Syracuse University.
 If a student chooses to pursue a second major, this would be accomplished through a combined degree program with The College of Arts and Sciences (natural sciences and math, social sciences, humanities) and typically takes five years to complete.
 A minor consists of six or seven courses in a particular area of study and can be accomplished within the normal four years of study.
-Minors are listed under their respective school/college in the SU Course Catalog.
+The SU Course Catalog lists Minors under their respective school/college.

 How can I combine my interests in engineering and business?